 The truth of Christianity rests completely in the person of Jesus.
-The Gospels are the written accounts by eyewitnesses of Jesus' life and deeds.
-Jesus said that He alone was the way to the Father (John 14:6)and that He alone revealed the Father (Matt.
+The gospels are the written accounts, by eyewitnesses, of Jesus' life and deeds.
+Jesus said that He alone was the way to the Father (John 14:6), that He alone revealed the Father (Matt.
 11:27; Luke 10:22).
 Jesus claimed to be God (John 8:58; Exodus 3:14), who forgave sins (Mark 2:5; Luke 5:20; 7:48), and who rose from the dead (Luke 24:24-29; John 2:19-21).
 Jesus said that He was the only way.
 Jesus is unique.
-He was either telling the truth; He was crazy; or He was a liar.
-But since everyone agrees that Jesus was a good man, how then could He be both good and crazy or good and a liar?
+He was either telling the truth, He was crazy, or He was a liar.
+But since everyone agrees that Jesus was a good man, how then could He be both good and crazy, or good and a liar?
 He had to be telling the truth in order to be good.
 He is the only way.

 The Scripture is right when it says in 1 Pet.
 2:7-8, "This precious value, then, is for you who believe.
 But for those who disbelieve, 'The stone which the builders rejected, this became the very corner stone,' and, 'A stone of stumbling and a rock of offense'; for they stumble because they are disobedient to the word, and to this doom they were also appointed," (NASB).

 It is Jesus to whom we look for the validity of Christianity.
 If Jesus is false, then Christianity is false.
 If Jesus is who He claimed to be, then Christianity is the only correct religion.